 - Who is responsible for backing it up and enforcing access permissions?

 - Who can speak to the sensitivity of the data?

-- What department budgets for the expenses associated with collecting, storing and processing the information?
+- What department budgets for the expenses associated with collecting, storing, and processing the information?

-To keep this effort a bit easier for everyone involved, leverage tools to help automate and streamline the classification process.
-These tools typically analyze and categorize data based on predetermined parameters and can process large data sets quickly.
+To make this effort easier for everyone involved, leverage tools to help automate and streamline the classification process.
+These tools typically analyze and categorize data based on predetermined parameters and quickly process large data sets.
 You can also add your own rules to classify data based on sensitivity.
-Start by taking an inventory of your data so you know where it lives and how sensitive it is and then label it properly so it is controlled appropriately.
+Start by taking an inventory of your data so you know where it lives and how sensitive it is, and then label it to ensure proper handling.